-Hay Festival has today announced earlybird events for its 32nd edition, 23 May-2 June, in Hay-on-Wye, offering a snapshot of a programme full of new perspectives on a changing world.
+Hay Festival has today announced a second round of earlybird events for its 32nd edition, 23 May-2 June, offering a taste of its biggest ever programme of evening entertainment.

 Two stars of the silver screen join the line-up.
 Comedian *Jimmy Carr* brings his new show *Terribly Funny*, while there will be conversation with campaigner, filmmaker and Strictly winner *Stacey Dooley*.